-The question may be asked, “were all souls that have been incarnated, or that are awaiting incarnation, created at the same time, or is that creation still going on?”
+The question may be asked, “were all souls that have been incarnated, or that are yet awaiting incarnation, created at the same time, or is that creation still going on?”
 The spirit world contains many souls awaiting their temporary homes and the assumption of individuality in the human form.
 However, as to whether that creation has ended, or whether at some time the human reproduction for the embodying of these souls will cease, has not been revealed by the Father.

-It is true that God is spirit, for spirit is a part of His great soul qualities, which He uses to manifest His presence in the universe.
+It is true that God is spirit, for spirit is a part of His great soul qualities, which manifest His presence in the universe.
 However, it is incorrect to say that spirit is God unless meaning that a part is the whole.
 In the divine economy, God is altogether spirit, but spirit is only the messenger of God, by which He manifests the energies of His Great Soul.

 And so it is with man.
 Spirit is the instrumentality by which the human soul makes known its energies, powers and presence.
 Man is soul created in the image of the God, the Divine Soul or Over-soul, and all manifestations, such as spirit and spirit body are mere evidences of the existence of the soul – the real human individual.